Popover

 - Popover Container

-- Manages positioning relative to the trigger element.
+- Controls positioning relative to trigger element

-- Handles visibility and accessibility considerations.
+- Manages visibility and accessibility

 - Arrow (Optional)

-- A visual indicator pointing to the trigger element.
+- Visual indicator pointing to trigger element

-- Helps users understand the relationship between popover and trigger.
+- Shows relationship between popover and trigger

 - Content Area

-- Contains all the popover content.
+- Holds all popover content

 - Title (Optional)

-- Helps users understand context at a glance.
+- Users understand context at a glance

 - Body Content